This week’s article brings us to the next phase of Tiny House construction: wall sheathing!

 I never know what to answer when someone asks me how long the build will take.
-Gosh I don’t even know what I’m doing half of the time.
-And the other half of the time, I’m just fixing what I did earlier that I shouldn’t have done in that way because I didn’t know how to do it in the first place!
+In reality, I don’t even know what I’m doing!
+And half of the time, I’m just fixing what I did earlier that I shouldn’t have done in that way because I didn’t know how to do it in the first place!

 For example, I thought it would take me about a day to frame a wall… think again.
 The back wall was framed in a day but I spent the next couple of days fixing my mistakes.
 Once all the walls were up, I had finally figured out how to frame properly and efficiently.
 But, alas, I was finished and now it was time to start sheathing; something else I’ve never done before!